Alexander Zasyadko (general): Biography

 In 1815, Zasyadko began his work on military gunpowder rockets.
 He built rocket-launching platforms, which allowed to fire in salvos (6 rockets at a time), and gun-laying devices, and also developed a tactics for the military use of rocket weaponry.
 In 1820, Zasyadko was appointed head of the Petersburg Armory, the Okhtensky Powder Factory, a pyrotechnic laboratory, and the first Higher Artillery School in Russia.
 In 1826 he was appointed chief of staff of the Russian artillery.
 The following year he was in charge of the Artillery Headquarters of the Russian army and took part in the Russo-Turkish War of 1828-1829, in which his rockets played an important role during the sieges of Brăila and Varna.

 Zasyadko organised the development and production of rockets in a specialised workshop, and created the first rocket sub-unit in the Russian Imperial Army.
-Promoted to lieutenant general in 1829, due to ill health he retired from active service in 1834, settling in the Kharkov area, where his wife's estate was located.
+Promoted to lieutenant general in 1829, due to ill health he retired from active service in 1834, settling in the Kharkiv area, where his wife's estate was located.
 He died in 1837.